When was the last time you felt compassion?

 If you imagine her going about her duty, dodging gun fire and helping the wounded - can you feel compassion?

-Would your feelings towards her change if you knew she gave all her money to support the Confederacy and that the soldiers she was caring for were Confederates?
+At the beginning of the Civil War, Hopkins sold her estates in New York, Virginia and Alabama, and donated the proceeds to the Confederate government to establish hospitals for sick and wounded soldiers.
+Would your feelings towards her change if you knew she gave all her money (estimated to be between $200,000 - $500,000) to support the Confederacy and that the soldiers she was caring for were Confederates?

 The seventh site visited was Capt.
 Marvin Polin.
 We know Marvin was Jewish.
 We know he served in WWII.